jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 To provide statistical support for the observations made from the PCoAs above of host groups having putatively distinct calculus microbiomes, we performed PERMANOVA analysis.
-This were run in the same R notebook as the PCoAs above (`02-scripts.backup/017-PhILR_PCoA_20190527.Rmd`).
+This was run in the same R notebook as the PCoAs above (`02-scripts.backup/017-PhILR_PCoA_20190527.Rmd`).

 The PERMANOVA output related analysis can be seen in Tables R5-7, of which